- 1 The Survival Axe

 Axe heads with long flat heads and curved blades are made for cutting.

 Axes that have a flat blade are better at carving than those with a curved blade but they aren’t as good at chopping.

-An axe head that is shorter and thicker will split wood better than one that is long and flat, but it will have a harder time cutting than an axe that has a long thin head.
+A survival axe head that is shorter and thicker will split wood better than one that is long and flat, but it will have a harder time cutting than a survival axe that has a long thin head.